rkotze/rkotze.github.io/_drafts/2019-12-29-jwt-secure-apollo-client-graphql.md

 }
 ```

-That should be all that is needed to fetch data from an authenticated GraphQL endpoint.

-### Securely storing JWT tokens

-These tokens are very much like a password or credit card number because they can be used to access and do actions under a user's identity.
-You must consider the risks when using localStorage to store this information.
-Ensure your site is well protected from <abbr title="Cross-site scripting">XSS</abbr> because any 3rd party JavaScript library can read from localStorage.
-[Is it safe to store a JWT in localStorage with React?](https://stackoverflow.com/questions/44133536/is-it-safe-to-store-a-jwt-in-localstorage-with-reactjs){:target="\_blank" rel="noopener"}

-Using cookies can put your site at risk of <abbr title="Cross-Site Request Forgery">CSRF</abbr> because JavaScript can also read cookies.
-If you're dealing with money and sensitive information then you want to use `httpOnly` and secure cookies which can not be accessed by JavaScript.
-[CSRF protection with JSON Web Tokens](https://stackoverflow.com/questions/35291573/csrf-protection-with-json-web-tokens/35347022#35347022){:target="\_blank" rel="noopener"}

-I'll investigate further into make a more secure method of handling authentication using `httpOnly` cookies and graphql.
-Make this another post in the near future.

 If you have any feedback please write in the comments below or [tweet me](https://twitter.com/share?text=Send JWT tokens from client to GraphQL server @richardkotze &url=https://www.richardkotze.com/coding/send-jwt-client-apollo-graphql&hashtags=javascript,reactjs,graphql){:target="\_blank" rel="noopener"}.